Ethiopian Human Rights Commission: 30 June–2 July 2020 Hachalu Hundessa riots

 The EHRC published its full report on the Hachalu Hundessa riots on 1 January 2021.
 It found that part of the killings were a crime against humanity, with deliberate, widespread systematic killing of civilians by organised groups in 40 different locations over the three days of 30 June–2 July 2020.
 The EHRC counted 123 deaths, 76 of which it attributed to security forces.
 The EHRC found that security forces successfully prevented attacks in some places, failed to prevent them in others, and appeared to have used excessive lethal force.
-The EHRC called for regional and federal government investigations, judicial proceedings and institutional development to prevent the recurrrence of similar events.
+The EHRC called for regional and federal government investigations, judicial proceedings and institutional development to prevent the recurrence of similar events.

 November: Konso Zone

 During 21–25 November, the EHRC investigated conflict in the Konso Zone that had taken place during 10–21 November.
 It found that 66 people had been killed, 39 injured, 100,000 displaced and houses and other property had been burnt.
 The people interviewed by the EHRC gave numerous, conflicting accounts attributing responsibility for the violence.
 The EHRC saw contributing factors to the violence as including unmet popular demand for administrative changes, border conflicts and competition for the use of natural resources.
 The EHRC made recommendations to authorities for solving the conflict.
 The EHRC commented that Ethiopian National Defence Force (ENDF) soldiers had left the area on 31 October.